gatitoEsponjosito/Stopify/README.md

 # Stopify - App development with a conexion to database
- Work for the university of UPC
+Course of Operating Systems UPC